zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for a Modbus read holding registers response.

-   :c: The connection.
+   :param c: The connection.

-   :headers: The headers for the modbus function.
+   :param headers: The headers for the modbus function.

-   :registers: The register values returned from the device.
+   :param registers: The register values returned from the device.

 .. zeek:id:: modbus_read_input_registers_request
    :source-code: base/bif/plugins/Zeek_Modbus.events.bif.zeek 100 100